 Refunds will not be given for space/time booked and not used.
 Payment of fees is required for the confirmation of the reservation.
 Payment can be made by cash or check made payable to Prospect Heights Public Library District.
 Payment must be received before access to the room is given.

-1. Admission may not be charged by any group meeting in the meeting room.
+- Admission may not be charged by any group using the meeting room.

-2. Literature, pamphlets, or merchandise may not be sold on the premises.
+- Literature, pamphlets or merchandise may not be sold on the premises.

-5. Light refreshments (i.e., coffee, tea, non-alcoholic beverages, cake, and cookies) supplied by the organization may be served.
+- Light refreshments (i.e. coffee, tea, non-alcoholic beverages, cake, and cookies) supplied by the organization may be served.
 Each group must provide its own paper goods and utensils.

-8. Children's groups under age thirteen (13) must provide adult supervision at a ratio of one (1) adult for each ten (10) children.
-High school groups, with members under eighteen (18) years of age, must have an adult sponsor who, in turn, must be present at the meeting.
+- Groups of children, under age thirteen (13) must provide adult supervision at a ratio of one (1) adult for each ten (10) children.
+High school groups, with members under eighteen (18) years of age must have an adult sponsor who, in turn, must be present at the meeting.

-11. Organizations meeting in the Library may not use the Library as a mailing address, nor may Library personnel be asked to take attendance reservations for organizations using the meeting room(s).
+- Organizations meeting in the Library may not use the Library as a mailing address or storage location.
+No Library personnel may be asked to take attendance for organizations using the meeting room(s).
 The Library is not to be included as a source for further information about the meeting.

-13. Wireless internet access is available in all meetings room.
+- Wireless internet access is available in all meeting rooms through Hotspot_PHPL.